EzNoGame/EzNoGame/README.md

 - 👋 Hi, I’m Eddie Zhang!
+An undergraduate student at McGill University!
+- tech skills:
+-   C/C++
+-   Python
+-   Java
-- tech skill: Godot(gdscript), python, C/C++, Java, C#(Unity)
+-   C#(Unity)
-- woring on game dev rn.
+-   Gdscript(Godot)
+- I am working on a personal game project called "lethal dose INC." at the giving moment
-- 📫 Reach me by email ez041126@gamil.com or discord: EzNoGame#0749
+- 📫 Reach me by email ez041126@gmail.com or discord: EzNoGame#0749

 <!---
 EzNoGame/EzNoGame is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.